ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    as_uri <coap://as.example.com/token>
 ~~~~~~~~~~~

-### Effects on Joining Nodes ###
+### Effects on Joining Nodes ### {#sssec-effects-overwrite-joining-nodes}

-If the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
+After having overwritten a group configuration, if the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
 In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

-### Effects on the Group Members ###
+### Effects on the Group Members ### {#sssec-effects-overwrite-group-members}

-After having updated a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+After having overwritten a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see Section 6.2 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g. by using CoAP Observe {{RFC7641}}.